Moana (character): Voice

 Since Cravalho had never done professional film work before, she was surprised about many things in the process.
 She recorded a line up to "30 or 40 times".
 She explained a different stress or emphasis on a particular word could create different emotions.
 40 engineers would listen to her and listen to every grunt, voice change and volume change Cravalho made, listening for the exact emotion that they wanted to give in the film.
 Usually, the directors decided which take they would put in the final film.
 She also felt it was hard to be comfortable in the recording booth; usually, there were cameras for the animators to be able to add realistic facial expressions to the character.
 She was not sure how she should act while cameras were filming her recording her lines.
 When she sang, Cravalho needed the lights to be turned down.
 She asked for this since she did not want to feel like anybody was watching her since there were directors, animators, and writers watching her, sometimes sketching her and sometimes watching how she pronounced words.
 Cravalho was not used to the cameras and the "lights, camera, action" process and never recorded with co-stars Dwayne Johnson, Temuera Morrison, or Rachel House.

 Cravalho reprised the role in 2017, dubbing the character again in the special Hawaiian-language dubbing of the movie.
+Cravalho reprised the role in Ralph Breaks the Internet where the character made a cameo appearance alongside the other Disney Princesses.

+She reprised the role again by voicing Moana in Moana 2 in 2024.
+According to Cravalho, this was the first time "that a Disney princess has been allowed to age."
+Moana and Cravalho were both 16 when the first film came out, but within the sequel's narrative, only three years had elapsed, while the sequel was actually released eight years later.
+During those years, Cravalho had been asked to raise the pitch of her voice to sound like her former teenage self when recording lines for Disney fireworks shows, Disney on Ice, and Disney Lego Princess.
+She was delighted when the sequel's directors allowed her to record her lines using her natural voice as a woman in her early twenties.